biosimulations/biosimulations/docs/src/users/faqs.md

 - `simulationType`: Name of the type of simulation to create (`OneStep`, `SteadyState`, `UniformTimeCourse`).
 This argument instructs the web form to select this simulation type.
 - `simulationAlgorithm`: KiSAO id of the simulation algorithm to execute (e.g., KISAO_0000019 for CVODE).
 This argument instructs the web form to select this algorithm.

-For example, the URL `https://biosimulations.org/runs/new?modelUrl=https%3A%2F%2Fwww.ebi.ac.uk%2Fbiomodels%2Fmodel%2Fdownload%2FBIOMD0000000878.4%3Ffilename%3DLenbury2001.xml&modelFormat=format_2585&modelingFramework=SBO_0000293` can be used to link to the capability to create a COMBINE/OMEX archive for BioModels entry `BIOMD0000000878`.
+For example, the URL `https://run.biosimulations.org/runs/new?modelUrl=https%3A%2F%2Fwww.ebi.ac.uk%2Fbiomodels%2Fmodel%2Fdownload%2FBIOMD0000000878.4%3Ffilename%3DLenbury2001.xml&modelFormat=format_2585&modelingFramework=SBO_0000293` can be used to link to the capability to create a COMBINE/OMEX archive for BioModels entry `BIOMD0000000878`.

 **How can I embed execution capabilities for my simulations into my website?**

-Developers can use Biosimulations to provide capabilities of execute simulations to their users, by simply adding a hyperlink to [https://biosimulations.org/runs/new](https://biosimulations.org/runs/new).
+Developers can use runBioSimulations to provide capabilities of execute simulations to their users, by simply adding a hyperlink to [https://run.biosimulations.org/runs/new](https://run.biosimulations.org/runs/new).

 The run simulations page supports several query arguments: